kido1611/Remote-Mediator-Example/readme.md

 Remote Mediator Exmaple
 ---
-A simple Android application for trying Paging 3 - Remote Mediator.

-This application used TMDB as an API.
+A simple Android application for trying Paging 3 - Remote Mediator.This application created with using TMDB as an API.
 Edit API key in app\tmdb.properties.

 This application also using :
+- Kotlin DSL
 - Jetpack Compose
 - Hilt
 - Paging 3